PERFORMANCE PROJECT – Physical Comedy / Theatre / Clown

 Caspar Schjelbred directs IMPRO SUPREME in Paris and across the world since 2010.
 Co-director of Impro Academy and former artistic director (2008-2014) of The Improfessionals, he has been a solo performer with his show PLAN C since 2012 and is also a member of The Story In Motion Project in Luxembourg since 2016.
 He recently directed and created the physical comedy show AVANT-GARDE in collaboration with HaHaHa Impro Theatre in Sofia, Bulgaria.

-Caspar is the main associate of Ira Seidenstein (International School for Acting And Creativity), wrote the foreword to his recent book Clown Secret, and has been assistant to him in several performance projects in Paris and Italy (Beckett's Bits, Shakespeare's Clowns and Commedia, Cubist Clown Cavalcade, Commedia Totò), which has allowed him to absorb a particularly efficient way of creating and directing a show.
+Caspar is the main associate of Ira Seidenstein (International School for Acting And Creativity), wrote the foreword to his recent book Clown Secret (2018), and has been assistant to him in several performance projects in Paris and Italy (Beckett's Bits, Shakespeare's Clowns, Commedia, Cubist Clown Cavalcade and Commedia Totò), which has allowed him to absorb a particularly efficient way of creating and directing.

 He holds an MA in History of Science from the Université Paris 1 Panthéon-Sorbonne, where he specialised in the history of psychology and the study of emotion (2007).